alicjamysliwiec/alicjamysliwiec/README.md

 👩‍⚖️Currently, I'm working at the Brassel Aparthotel during the weekends and I am doing an internship at HICRON in SAPUI5 technology.

 👀 In my free time I read books and articles about psychology.
 I am interested in mechanisms of human behavior, that is why my dream job relates to people.
 I have an artistic mind.
 I adore music and dance.
 I also play bridge and achieve successes in that field, which is my real passion.
+Recently, I have also been involved in figure skating.

 😎I'm familiar with: